brunoruas2/ciencia_computacao/docs/nav/Cursos/AwsSkillBuilder/cloudPratictioner/Cloud_Pratictioner.md

 AWS Trusted Advisor -> Avaluate by 5 pillars: Cost optmization, Performance, Security, Fault tolerance and Service limits.
 Some are free and others paid.
 3 actions: Action recomendation, Investigation recomendation and alright.

+AWS Health page -> A page that alerts when AWS is having some difficult that may impact your applications.

+AWS Database Migration Service (AWS DMS) -> Tool for migrate the on-premisses database to AWS RDS.
 ## Module 8 - Billing

 AWS Free Tier -> 3 ways: aways free, 12 months free and trial